- Before The Race

-The PPA Double Century (more affectionately known in the cycling world as the DC) began life as a non-competitive day in the saddle among long-time cycling chums.
-A Stellenbosch wine farmer, and fanatical cyclist (a 32-race veteran of the Cape Town Cycle Tour), Charles Milner, is traditionally considered the founding father of what has grown into one of the country’s most prestigious, challenging and scenic bike races.
+The Old Mutual Wealth Double Century (affectionately known in the cycling world as the DC) began life as a non-competitive day in the saddle among long-time cycling chums.
+A Stellenbosch wine farmer, and fanatical cyclist (a 32-race veteran of the Cape Town Cycle Tour), Charles Milner, is traditionally considered the founding father of what has grown into one of the country’s most prestigious, challenging, and scenic bike races.

-In the early 1990s, the cycling fraternity in Milner’s southern Cape farming circle believed there was a market for a double century on the cycling calendar because, at the time, the longest race was the 160-odd-km One Tonner.
-For a challenging day out, Milner and his mates would ride from his Klapmuts wine farm, Natte Valleij, via Franschhoek, Villiersdorp, Rawesonville, Bainskloof, Wellington and then back to Nattevallej – a distance of 200km.
-This was tough, but an ideal route for a proposed double century race, they imagined.
+In the early 1990s, the cycling fraternity in Milner’s southern Cape farming circle believed there was a market for a double-century race on the cycling calendar because, at the time, the longest race was the 160km One Tonner.
+For a challenging day out, Milner and his mates would ride from his Klapmuts wine farm, Natte Valleij, via Franschhoek, Villiersdorp, Rawesonville, Bainskloof, Wellington, and then back to Natte Vallej – a distance of 200km.
+This was a tough, but ideal route for a proposed double-century race, they agreed.

 The inaugural DC took place in 1993, with 385 starters.
 Milner remembered it fondly: “It was blisteringly hot on the day of our first race and even though I could almost see the tar melt while we rode, there was a tremendous team spirit amongst the cyclists.
-This same spirit is what makes the PPA Double Century what it is today – a race of camaraderie and team participation.”
+This same spirit is what makes the Old Mutual Wealth Double Century what it is today – a race of camaraderie and teamwork.”

 And so the race arrived at its current home: again to a start and end point of Swellendam where today it enjoys huge support from the local community.

-In the early days, the chief sponsor of the race was Pickfords before, in 2007, Coronation Fund Managers came on board as chief naming rights sponsor.
-This was the first year the Cape Town Cycle Tour Trust took over the organisation of the event from the owners of the event, the Pedal Power Association, an arrangement that is still in place today.
+In 2007 the Cape Town Cycle Tour Trust took over the organisation of the event from the owners of the event, the Pedal Power Association, an arrangement that is still in place today.

 Over the years, a number of high-profile cyclists have participated in the race.
 Some famous finishers include: